palmertt-uc/College_Dreaming/README.md

 - Python manage.py makemigrations
   - Use this when creating/editing models
 - Python manage.py migrate
-  - Use this after running "Python manage.py makemigrations"
+  - Use this after running "Python manage.py makemigrations
+- Python collectstatic
+  - Use this to collect all static files in one folder, allowing your web hosting service to serve static files